Logo Design Basics: Your Name Here

 - Graphic Design

 This lesson is an introduction to graphic design with a focus on logo design.
 Students will become familiar with the fundamentals of developing a logo through font, color and image choices.
-Students will use their written name as a starting point to design two logos that represent an aspect of their personality and one of their interests.
+Students will use their written name as a starting point to design two logos: one that represents an aspect of their personality and another that represents their interests.

 - understand that graphic design is all around them